uniter/uniter-jquery/README.md

 Uniter PHP app demo
 ===================

+An app with client-side logic written in PHP.

-A demo of a PHP application, with PHP and JS files compiled down to a single JS bundle file.
+PHP and JS files are compiled down to a single JS bundle file.

 Compile with Browserify: